 - A good example in Final Fantasy of a plot driver who is not the Big Bad is Seymour of Final Fantasy X. The real Big Bad, Sin, is actually a creation of long dead summoner Yu Yevon, who is, according to a few people in the game, by now barely intelligent, neither good nor evil.
 Hence, while a giant brute is scary (lordy, is Sin scary), he's not really compelling villain material.
 Enter Seymour, with the most lines and screen presence of all the antagonistic cast, engaged in a plan whose effects drive a great deal of the story.

-- Solidus Snake in Metal Gear Solid 2 is a mere Big Bad Wannabe in the grand scheme of things, but he nevertheless provides a direct opponent unlike the Nebulous Evil Organisation that's really pulling the strings.
+- Solidus Snake in Metal Gear Solid 2: Sons of Liberty is a mere Big Bad Wannabe in the grand scheme of things, but he nevertheless provides a direct opponent unlike the Nebulous Evil Organisation that's really pulling the strings.

 - Handsome Jack in Borderlands 2 is the prominent Big Bad throughout the entire series.
 His actions or the actions of his corporation, Hyperion, are the primary cause of nearly every event across Pandora.